stevencombs/retrocombs.github.io/_drafts/2016-07-24-chip-serial-connection-control.md

 `ls /dev/tty*`

-Take a quick visual note of the device list.
+You are likely to see a long list of devices similar to the image below.

 # Connect using a Serial Terminal